 We have conducted four surveys in Carntyne to date: in 2006 in which 336 residents were interviewed; 2008 in which 267 residents were interviewed; 2011 in which 247 residents were interviewed; and 2015 in which 213 residents were interviewed.
 In total, 1,063 interviews took place.

 Findings so far

-A small selection of findings from these three surveys with Carntyne residents are shown below:
+A small selection of findings from these four surveys with Carntyne residents are shown below:

-- In 2011, 86% of residents were satisfied or very satisfied with the overall condition of their home.
-This had increased slightly from 84% 2006.
+- In 2015, 90% of residents were satisfied or very satisfied with their home.
+This has remained relatively stable, as it was 89% in 2006.

-- 85% of participants felt part of their community in 2011.
-This was the same as in 2008, when this question was first asked.
+- 77% of participants felt part of their community in 2015.
+This has reduced from 84% in 2008, when this question was first asked.

-- 69% of participants rated their general health as excellent or good in 2011.
-This was a decline from 73% in 2006.
+- 68% of participants rated their general health as excellent, good or very good in 2015.
+This was a small decline from 65% in 2006.

-- In terms of empowerment, 52% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
-This was an improvement from 50% in 2006.
+- In terms of empowerment, 41% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
+This has fallen from 50% in 2006.

 Over the ten years of the study we have widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
 They have been used by a wide range of stakeholders including local communtiies, housing and regeneration organisations and local and national giovernment.